Aelto/lv-server/README.md

 Wait until the [PR: Support attribute spreading with iterators](https://github.com/lambda-fairy/maud/pull/408) is merged, after which we will implement functions to generate the attributes for us.

+# Problem 6: error handling
+The way of handling errors is different than what we'd get in REST APIs.
+For example the API returns the HMTL directly with the localized error in it rather than error codes for the front-end to handle.

+## solution 1: forms, inline errors
+A solution can be to include inline errors inside the form, next to the input fields

+## solution 2: buttons, inline errors
+For single buttons that are not part of a form a solution can be to return the button again with an error next to it.
+Inline-style.

+## solution 3: any, oob errors
+For general errors or out of form errors OOB errors can be used.
+For example:
+- a single `#toast` div where errors are temporarily inserted.
+- unique tags in the fragment meant to hold specific OOB messages